 Short stories are becoming increasingly popular, not only because they are mini works of art, but also because busy people have shorter attention spans.
 There are hundreds of literary magazines and journals looking to publish individual stories (and Writer’s Relief keeps tabs on all of them), but finding a home for a collection of short stories is no easy task.

 Major publishers want novels because they sell, and they infrequently consider novellas or collections of short stories.
 Short story collections are harder to place because editors are unwilling to take chances on unknown writers; unless you’re Alice Munro or William Faulkner, you will find it considerably more difficult to sell your work.

-Don’t let us thoroughly discourage you from trying to get your short story collection published—there are some things you can do to increase your chances.
+Don’t let these warnings thoroughly discourage you from trying to get your short story collection published—there are a few things you can do to increase your chances!